The Tortured Poets Department

 The Tortured Poets Department (stylized in all caps) is the eleventh studio album by the American singer-songwriter Taylor Swift.
-It was released on April 19, 2024, through Republic Records, and was expanded into a double album, subtitled The Anthology, two hours after the release.
-Swift was inspired to develop the album by the media scrutiny on her life amidst the Eras Tour in 2023.
+It was released on April 19, 2024, through Republic Records, followed two hours later by the surprise release of a double-album edition subtitled The Anthology.
+Swift wrote and produced the album with Jack Antonoff and Aaron Dessner over a two-year period, including during the Eras Tour in 2023.